Manhattan to JFK Airport Transfer

 Book an airport transfer by limousine and depart for New York City in style.
 You can take a limo transfer from your hotel to the airport for a maximum of 8 people.

 NYC Express Bus provides shuttle buses between Manhattan and JFK Airport.
 These buses run from Grand Central and Port Authority in Manhattan, approximately every hour between 11:00 and 19:00.
 Children 5 and under travel for free!
 Most buses have free internet too.
 Busses can be busy, so travel with enough time to spare.

-You can take either the A or E subway to the AirTrain.
-The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $5 for the AirTrain.
-This trip takes about 1.5 hours and if you are traveling with a lot of luggage before a long flight, then it is not recommended.
+You can take either the A or E subway to the JFK AirTrain.
+The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $7.75 for the AirTrain.
+This trip takes about 1.5 hours and if you are travelling with a lot of luggage before a long flight, then it is not recommended.

 Long Island Railroad Train (LIRR)

-You can take the Long Island Rail Road train at Penn Station in Manhattan to Jamaica station.
+You can take the Long Island Rail Road train from Penn Station in Manhattan to Jamaica station.
 From there you will need to take the AirTrain to JFK Airport.
-The train costs between $7.25 and $10 and the AirTrain costs $5.
+The train costs between $7.25 and $10 and the AirTrain costs $7.75.

 When should I leave for JFK Airport?